 These programs are slightly different from PI, but these terms may be used interchangeably.

 High Reliability is an ongoing quality improvement process used in highly technical industries with high risk.
 The concept of high reliability involves a safety culture of collective mindfulness in which all employees are acutely aware that even small failures in safety protocols or processes can lead to catastrophic adverse outcomes.
-Therefore, everyone in these organizations is always searching for the smallest indication that the environment or a key safety process has changed somehow that might lead to failure.
+Therefore, everyone in these organizations is always searching for the smallest indication that the environment or a key safety process has changed somehow, which might lead to failure.
 Once a deficiency is identified, it is eliminated by improving the processes.
 There are three requirements for achieving high reliability:

 Quality Control (QC) is an ongoing, systematic measurement to determine compliance and accuracy.
 It is required for some equipment or measurement tests.
 Examples are checking the high and low control limits on a glucometer or the medication refrigerator's temperature.
 QC is often a component of or is mentioned with PI.